 (with a contribution - epilogue by Johnny Lee Middleton)

 Atlantic Records signed Savatage in 1984 and the band had already released Sirens (1983) and The Dungeons Are Calling (1984), that were both recorded at the same session.
 Power of the Night (1985) was the first major-label album and one year later, Fight for the Rock was the release that nearly killed the band.
 A wrong album for a wrong band.
 It is not bad, but it is wrong.
 Forward after the release and the tour; Enter Paul O'Neill.

 The band almost broke up and thought the end is near.
 Paul O'Neill is the "x-factor" that took them by the hand and lead them to a brighter future.
 He encouraged Criss and Jon Oliva to start writing new material and so they did.
-This time, the band compose without any label or management interfere, and once the material was ready, Savatage entered studio and complete the album with Paul O'Neill.
+This time, the band composed without any label or management interference and once the material was ready, Savatage entered studio and completed the album with Paul O'Neill.
 As Johnny Lee Middleton has said, "Never give up on what you believe in and do not be afraid to struggle and suffer through the tough times because quitters never win and winners never quit".

 Besides production, O'Neill gets some credits on songs, too.
 Later, he will take care of all lyrics also, giving to the band an extra maturity, but from this time and on, he is the only one that will guide the band and he also became a key piece of the Savatage songwriting formula.